NicholsZane13/React-Portfolio/README.md

 # Summary of Zane

-This is a simple React portfolio website that showcases my projects, provides information about me, and includes my contact information and resume.
+This is a simple React portfolio website that showcases my projects, provides information about me, and includes my contact information.

 ## Getting Started